- GRIEF SUPPORT

 Hope offers complimentary in-service education about Five Wishes for local healthcare teams and group presentations for residents of senior residential communities.
 Please connect with our Outreach Team for more information.

-The Rev. Melissa Tumaneng, MBA, MDIV, BCC, is an active member and Board Certified Chaplain with the Association of Professional Chaplains.
+Rev. Melissa Tumaneng, MBA, MDIV, BCC, is an active member and Board Certified Chaplain with the Association of Professional Chaplains.
 She was ordained by the United Church of Christ and serves on the Northern California Nevada Conference Board Council as Vice-Moderator.